hexhart/CP3402-learning-journal/week03-learningjournal-hex.md

   adaption and application of the skills gained.

-* Group Interview: <br>
+### 3. Group Interview: <br>
 - Prioritization:
   - I learned the importance of prioritizing questions based on their relevance while going through the interview process.
   - The limited time available made me realize that not all questions need to be asked if they don't fit within the time frame.
   - Prioritization is useful as knowing what needs to be done first is really helpful for me.
-It's important in the workplace because the tasks we have can change a lot.
+  - In the workplace, tasks change a lot.
 If we don't prioritize well, we might not finish things on time.

-- Iteration Leads to Improvement: The iterative nature of the interview process allowed me to refine and improve my approach.
-With each iteration, I fine-tuned my questions to be shorter and more focused, enabling me to gather essential information efficiently.
+- Iteration Leads to Improvement:
+  - Going through each interview phase, I noticed that I was able to refine and improve my approach in interviewing.
+  - After each interview sessions, my questions became shorter and more focused, enabling me to gather essential information efficiently.

-- Understanding Selection Criteria: It became clear that understanding the selection criteria for team members is crucial.
-This includes identifying preferred roles, availability, strengths, and weaknesses.
-Having clarity on these aspects helped streamline the interview process.
+- Understanding Selection Criteria:
+  - It became clear that understanding the selection criteria for team members is crucial.
+  - This includes identifying preferred roles, availability, strengths, and weaknesses.
+  - Having clarity on these aspects helped streamline the interview process.

-  - Comparing Selection Criteria: By formulating my own set of questions and observing what my peers asked, I gained insights into the different selection criteria used within the group.
-This comparison allowed me to evaluate the differences and similarities in our approaches.
+- Comparing Selection Criteria:
+  - By formulating my own set of questions and observing what my peers asked, I gained insights into the different selection criteria used within the group.
-  - Flexibility in Questioning: Learning to adapt questions to fit the time constraints was a valuable skill acquired during the interview sessions.
-Short and simple questions proved to be more effective in gaining insights into potential team members.
+  - This comparison allowed me to evaluate the differences and similarities in our approaches and made changes appropriately.

-  - Importance of Active Listening: Throughout the interviews, I realized the significance of active listening.
-Paying attention to responses allowed me to better understand each candidate and make informed decisions.
+- Importance of Active Listening:
+  - Throughout the interviews, I realized the significance of active listening.
+  - Paying attention to responses allowed me to better understand each candidate and make informed decisions.

-  - Effective Communication: Clear communication within the group was essential for coordinating the interview process smoothly.
-Ensuring everyone understood their roles and the interview structure helped maintain efficiency.
-  - Acceptance of Awkwardness: Initially, awkwardness in conversations was inevitable.
-However, acknowledging and accepting it as a natural part of the process helped ease tensions and fostered a more comfortable environment for discussion.
-  - Reflection and Adaptation: Reflecting on each interview session allowed me to identify areas for improvement and adapt my approach accordingly.
-Being open to feedback and making necessary adjustments contributed to the overall effectiveness of the process.
+- Reflection and Adaptation:
+  - Reflecting on each interview session allowed me to identify areas for improvement and adapt my approach accordingly.
+  - Being open to feedback and making necessary adjustments contributed to the overall effectiveness of the process.

-  - Team Dynamics Matter: Lastly, the experience highlighted the importance of considering team dynamics when selecting members.
-Beyond individual skills and qualifications, compatibility within the group plays a significant role in achieving collaborative success.
+- Team Dynamics Matter:
+  - Lastly, the experience highlighted the importance of considering team dynamics and rapport when selecting members.
+  - I find that beyond the individual skills and qualifications, chemistry and compatibility within the group plays a
+  - significant role in achieving collaborative success.
+This is proven when I worked with a great team in Design Thinking 2.